Exciting News for Interpreters in Dementia Care!

 Focus on experiences

 Help your audience relate by focusing on patient experiences.
 Share authentic stories of people from CALD communities using health services.
 Explain what to expect in a culturally sensitive way.
-This familiarizes people with the health system and addresses fears they may have about accessing care.
+This familiarises people with the health system and addresses fears they may have about accessing care.

 Promote inclusiveness